pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `ON`
 - This variable is used to control whether to enable mutation checker, which performs the consistency check between data and index during the execution of DML statements.
 If the checker returns an error for a statement, TiDB rolls back the execution of the statement.
 Enabling this variable causes a slight increase in CPU usage.
-For more information, see [data-index-consistency-errors](/troubleshoot-data-inconsistency-errors.md ).
+For more information, see [Troubleshoot Inconsistency Between Data and Index](/troubleshoot-data-inconsistency-errors.md ).

 ### tidb_enable_noop_functions <span class="version-mark">New in v4.0</span>